NietzscheKadse/XeetEntfernierer/README.md

 # Support

 I allow tickets in German 🇩🇪 but prefer English if you can speak it, so everyone can understand.
+Feel free to ping me on Discord about a new Issue, I am not that much on GitHub: arm_11813

 # FAQ